skramm/homog2d/manual.md

 h.addTranslation( 0., 4. );  // add translation
 ```

-- But you can also used "chained" syntax (thanks to the reference return type!):
+- But you can also used "chained" syntax:
 ```C++
 Homogr h; // unit transformation h.addTranslation(3,4).addRotation( 45. * M_PI / 180.).addTranslation(-3,-4);